Anti-train protests spread in Italy after clashes

-VAL DI SUSA, Italy (Reuters) - Demonstrators opposed to a high-speed train line linking Italy to France blocked roads, motorways and railway stations in several Italian cities on Thursday, escalating a long-running protest that has turned increasingly violent.
+VAL DI SUSA, Italy, March 1 (Reuters) - Demonstrators opposed to a high-speed train line linking Italy to France blocked roads, motorways and railway stations in several Italian cities on Thursday, escalating a long-running protest that has turned increasingly violent.

-A group of about 1,000 protesters occupied a portion of a highway in the Val di Susa, an Alpine valley near Turin where work on the project is due to take place, setting up roadblocks and fires using tyres and pieces of metal.
+A group of about 500 protesters occupied a portion of a highway in the Val di Susa, an Alpine valley near Turin where work on the project is due to take place.

-Others briefly blocked tracks at the city’s main station, preventing trains from departing.
+Others blocked tracks at the city’s main station, preventing trains from departing.
 There were similar demonstrations in Bologna, Genoa, Trieste, Palermo.

-In Milan, scuffles broke out between police in riot gear and hundreds of demonstrators at the Centrale railway station.

-In Rome, around 100 protesters set fire to rubbish bins and stormed the offices of the centre-left Democratic Party PD.L which has distanced itself from the demonstrations.
+In the capital Rome, around 100 protesters set fire to rubbish bins.

-Thursday’s protests followed a night of clashes between hooded, stone-throwing demonstrators and police, who used water cannons and teargas to disperse the crowd.
+Thursday’s demonstrations followed a night of clashes between hooded, stone-throwing protesters and police, who used water cannon and teargas to disperse the crowd.

 Police said 29 policemen were injured in the clashes, while the demonstrators said around 100 of their own had been hurt in the most serious protest facing Prime Minister Mario Monti’s technocrat government since it took office in November.